 - The expansion of the new definition into the world of English literature

 A significant factor that fostered intense study was the Irvingite movement’s claim in the 1830s to have revived the gift of tongues.
 Their emphasis and practice of this doctrine brought the study of the gift of tongues out of a long slumber and into the critical attention of religious scholars throughout Europe.

 The assertion about the Irvingites may be an over-generalization because the story of the alteration begins a few short years before them, but without this controversial apocalyptic and tongues-speaking group, international inquiry to the doctrine of tongues would never have occurred.
 There would have been no catalyst for propagating a new definition.

 One has to be mindful of the use of the word ecstasy used throughout this article.
-Medieval Catholic mysticism had defined ecstasy as a prerequisite state before a divine encounter – very similar but not exactly to what renewalists today call baptism in the Holy Spirit.
+Medieval Catholic mysticism had defined ecstasy as a prerequisite state before a divine encounter – very similar but not exactly to what Renewalists today call baptism in the Holy Spirit.
 Indeed, this was a such an essential word in the late medieval vocabulary that the massive sixteenth-century Greek dictionary by Stephanus, Thesaurus of the Greek Language, allowed considerable space to define this Greek word.
-Ecstasy was a well-known concept in Catholic circles at this time.
+Ecstasy was an established religious concept that academics easily understood.
 The German academic community had taken this familiar religious symbol to express this phenomenon.
 However, the idea of ecstasy was not sufficient in the long run.
 It was the starting point in the evolution of the doctrine of glossolalia.

 The rise of glossolalia can be traced to Germany in the late 1700s and the 1800s.
 This era is the apex where the Rennaissance, Reformation, Humanism, Protestant, and anti-Catholic fervor all combined to produce some of the most significant historical and philosophical works from a christian framework.